OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/README.md

 Go to due-diligence menu for loaded coin.
 Depends on source of the data for loaded coin different statistics will be available.

+## chart <a name="chart"></a>

+Display chart for loaded coin.
+Depends from which source you loaded the coin different parameters for chart will be available:

 ##### CoinGecko and CoinPaprika: